Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 No conversion — cannot change permit type

-Harder path to long-term residence — DN is temporary
+Harder route to long-term residence — DN is temporary

 Only foreign clients — cannot work for Italy